Nerdieworks/nerdieworks.nl/content/posts/traefik-default-http-to-https-redirect.md

 1. Save the snippet above to a file called `http-to-https-redirect.yaml`.
 [You can download it here](/resources/http-to-https-redirect.yaml)

-2. Update the `entryPoints` list to your HTTP entrypoint(s) if needed.
-Traefik uses `web` for HTTP by default.
+2. Make the necessary changes

-3. Create resources:
+3. Create the resources:

    ```bash
    kubectl apply -f http-to-https-redirect.yaml